geobacter-rs/about/README.md

 aren't really ready for each other.
 Maybe someday!

 <!--
-Legionella supports (or will, once a proc-macro gets written help with this) single definition descriptor set/binding numbers; that is, both the resulting SPIR-V global and the host code will use the same numbers when they refer to the global or binding type, respectively.
+Geobacter supports (or will, once a proc-macro gets written help with this) single definition descriptor set/binding numbers; that is, both the resulting SPIR-V global and the host code will use the same numbers when they refer to the global or binding type, respectively.